Here I am (a little bit nostalgic) with the second part of our drive tour in Spain.

 - a walk in the Alcaiceria, that in arab days was Granada’s Great Bazaar, now for souvenir shops :/

-- a walk in the Carrera del Daro, just below the Alhambra and the Albaicin, that is one of the most romantic wals of the Country
+- a walk in the Carrera del Daro, just below the Alhambra and the Albaicin.
+This is one of the most romantic wals of the Country

 - a tapas tour!
 Granada is known because here there is still the habit to give you free tapas with your drink.
 I found this list that was really helpful!